 Civil union between first cousins, whether the relationship is by half or whole blood, is permitted in Colorado.

-If either you or your intended partner cannot appear at the Clerk and Recorder's office in person to apply for your marriage or civil union license, the absent party must complete a notarized absentee affidavit.
-The notarized absentee application must be used within 30 days from the date it was notarized.
+If either you or your partner cannot appear at the Clerk and Recorder's office in person to apply for your marriage or civil union license, the absent party must complete an absentee affidavit and have it notarized.
+The notarized absentee affidavit must be used within 30 days from the date it was notarized.

-The party appearing in person must present, on the behalf of the absent intended partner:
+The party appearing in person must present, on the behalf of the absent partner:

 The absentee application and affidavit to accompany marriage license may be found on the forms page.